Advanced Manufacturing Skills Center

 Prerequisites

-• Students must be over 18 years of age to participate in the lab portion of the course.
+• Students must be 18+ to participate in the on-site lab portion of the course.

 • No pre-testing is required, including the Accuplacer test.